Copyright © Giulia Skye 2021

 Glancing at the pile of food on Cassie’s plate, Seb scooped up more on to his and grabbed some cutlery.

-“Well, um…” Cassie lowered her voice as her eyes flicked toward the annoying hotel manager who’d been buzzing around all day like a keen servant.
+“Well, um…” Cassie lowered her voice as her eyes flicked toward the annoying hotel manager who’d been buzzing around him all day like a keen servant.
 “You see, I’m…”

 “Look, Jimmy said you might be nervous, and I really hope that’s not why you were late, but seriously, don’t worry.”
 He gave her his most reassuring smile, totally understanding her anxiety.
 After all, pretending to be a virtual stranger’s girlfriend wasn’t an everyday occurrence and he was more than a little nervous about this arrangement himself.
 “From what he’s told me about you, I think you’ll be great and I promise you, I don’t bite.”